How to Treat Well Water

 When it comes to treating well water, the best thing you can do is create a schedule for regular water testing.
 This identifies any potential issues and their sources, helping you choose the best course of action — whether that means installing a whole-home or reverse osmosis (RO) filter, a water softener or some combination of the three.

 Why?
-Unlike city water, well water isn’t treated or monitored for regulated contaminants.* That means every element of water treatment is up to you — and although well water is generally safe to drink, there may still be issues with taste, odor, appearance and hardness, as well as more serious issues that could impact your health.
+Unlike city water, well water isn’t treated or monitored for regulated contaminants.* That means every element of water treatment is up to you — and there may still be issues with taste, odor, appearance and hardness, as well as more serious issues that could impact your health.

 Here are the dos and don’ts of well water treatment — plus a look at water treatment systems, water testing, common issues and more.